tliml/lt100-learn-source/content/one/kinds-of-liturgical-texts/service-books/_index.md

 +++
-title = "Service Books"
-date =  2021-07-01T12:02:25-07:00
+title = "Types of Service Books" date =  2021-07-01T12:02:25-07:00
 weight = 5
 +++

 To serve any liturgical service in the Orthodox Church, a variety of service books are used.
-These include:
+These include *Holy Scripture*, the *Euchologion*, the *Horologion*, the *Synaxarion*, collections of moveable hymns, and a variety of devotional services.

 1. **Holy Scripture**
     1. Gospel